latam-tech-office/2016-forum/README.md

 <h1><a href="https://www.gitbook.com/book/latam-tech-office/forumdemo">LATAM Red Hat Forum 2016 Demo</a></h1>
-This is demo shown during LATAM Red Hat Forum 2016 featuring several applications from Red Hat portfolio by delivering an ficticious Travel Agency scenario.
-Every application here runs in a container on top of <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> with minimum of 6 Nodes and some Persistence Storage avaible.
+This is a demo shown during LATAM Red Hat Forum 2016 featuring several applications from Red Hat portfolio by delivering an ficticious Travel Agency scenario.
+Every application here runs in a container on top of <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> with minimum of 6 Nodes and some Persistence Storage avaible.<br/>

 A detail instructions of how every application works, troubleshooting and more is available here: <a href="https://www.gitbook.com/book/latam-tech-office/forumdemo">https://www.gitbook.com/book/latam-tech-office/forumdemo</a>